 What Are the Downsides of Dermaplaning?

-In this guide, you will see the common downsides of dermaplaning, the rare risks that matter, and how Florida sun, sweat, salt air, and chlorine can amplify irritation.
-You will also learn who should not dermaplane, what normal healing looks like, and when to call your provider.
+In this guide, I break down the most common downsides of dermaplaning, the less common risks that still matter, and how Florida heat, humidity, and outdoor time can make irritation more noticeable.
+I also cover who may need to wait, what normal recovery usually looks like, and when it makes sense to reach out for help.

 Immediate Side Effects Reality

-Most dermaplaning side effects are mild and sshort-lived Your skin has been exfoliated, so it can look pink and feel a bit tight.
-Fort LLauderdale’shumidity, sweat, and heat can make that feel stronger, especially if you go outside right away.
+Most dermaplaning side effects are mild and short-lived.
+Your skin has been exfoliated, so it may look pink and feel a little tight at first.
+In Fort Lauderdale, humidity, sweat, and heat can make it feel more noticeable, especially if you go outside too soon.

 ReactionExpected DurationFL Climate ImpactWhen to Call Provider